MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first known computer programmer was a woman?
-Her name was Ada Lovelace and she worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
-Despite being in the 1800s, she noted the machine had applications beyond pure calculation, and published the first algorithm intended for implementation on it.
-She is thus recognized as the world's first programmer despite the fact that the machine she was programming was never built.
-Talk about curiosity and forward thinking!
+Did you know that the first computer "bug" was actually a real insect?
+Back in 1947, engineers working on the Mark II computer at Harvard University discovered a moth stuck in one of the components causing an error.
+Hence, they humorously referred to this as 'debugging' the system.
+This is believed to be the origin of the term "computer bug".